STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ## 8  Afghanistan      Asia  1987   40.822 13867957   852.3959 11820990309
 ## 9  Afghanistan      Asia  1992   41.674 16317921   649.3414 10595901589
 ## 10 Afghanistan      Asia  1997   41.763 22227415   635.3414 14121995875
-## ..         ...       ...   ...      ...      ...        ...         ...
-## Variables not shown: canada (dbl), gdp_percap_rel (dbl)
+## # ... with 1,694 more rows, and 1 more variables: gdp_percap_rel <dbl>
 ```

-I did NOT assign the post-rename object back to `gtbl` because that would make the chunks in this tutorial harder to copy/paste and run out of order.
-In real life, I would probably assign this back to `gtbl`, in a data preparation script, and proceed with the new variable names.
+I did NOT assign the post-rename object back to `my_gap` because that would make the chunks in this tutorial harder to copy/paste and run out of order.
+In real life, I would probably assign this back to `my_gap`, in a data preparation script, and proceed with the new variable names.

-### `group_by()` is a mighty weapon
+### `group_by()` + `summarize()` is a mighty weapon

 I have found ~~friends and family~~ collaborators love to ask seemingly innocuous questions like, "which country experienced the sharpest 5-year drop in life expectancy?".
 In fact, that is a totally natural question to ask.
 But if you are using a language that doesn't know about data, it's an incredibly annoying question to answer.

-`dplyr` offers powerful tools to solve this class of problem.
+dplyr offers powerful tools to solve this class of problem.

   * `group_by()` adds extra structure to your dataset -- grouping information -- which lays the groundwork for computations within the groups.
   * `summarize()` takes a dataset with $n$ observations, computes requested summaries, and returns a dataset with 1 observation.
   * window functions take a dataset with $n$ observations and return a dataset with $n$ observations.
-  * `do()` is the most general function you will use in a grouped data situation.
+  * You can also do very general computations on your groups with `do()`, though elsewhere in this course, I advocate hard for other approaches that I find more intuitive.

 Combined with the verbs you already know, these new tools allow you to solve an extremely diverse set of problems with relative ease.